isomerpages/mlaw-marketingshopfront/_dispute-resolution/4c-commercial-litigation.md

 - SICC judgments may be recognised and enforced in the Courts of the states which are party to the 2005 Hague Convention on Choice of Court Agreements.
 This includes the EU member states, Denmark, Mexico and Montenegro.

-Click [here](https://www.sicc.gov.sg/docs/default-source/guide-to-the-sicc/sicc-enforcement-guide-sep-2018.pdf) for  the SICC enforcement guide
+- To find out more, click [here](https://www.sicc.gov.sg/docs/default-source/guide-to-the-sicc/sicc-enforcement-guide-sep-2018.pdf) for the SICC enforcement guide.

 Click [here](*TOP) to return to the top